ppy/osu-wiki/wiki/Glossary/en.md

 ### Life Bar

-The life bar, also known as the *health bar*, *HP bar*, *spirit bar*, or *ki bar*, is a bar at the top left of the playing screen for [osu!standard](/wiki/Game_Modes/osu!), [osu!catch](/wiki/Game_Modes/osu!catch), and [osu!taiko](/wiki/Game_Modes/osu!taiko).
+The life bar, also known as the *health bar*, *HP bar*, *spirit bar*, or *ki bar*, is a bar at the top left of the playing screen for [osu!](/wiki/Game_Modes/osu!), [osu!catch](/wiki/Game_Modes/osu!catch), and [osu!taiko](/wiki/Game_Modes/osu!taiko).
 For [osu!mania](/wiki/Game_Modes/osu!mania), the life bar is rotated 90 degrees anti-clockwise and is placed next to the bottom-right of the stage.

 In all modes, expect for osu!mania, there is a symbol moving along it indicating the player's life.
 If the bar is completely empty, the player fails the current beatmap (assuming no special game modifiers are enabled).

-osu!standard and osu!catch will have health drain at a constant rate—known as *passive HP*—throughout the course of a beatmap, except during breaks.
+osu! and osu!catch will have health drain at a constant rate—known as *passive HP*—throughout the course of a beatmap, except during breaks.

-For osu!standard, the bar is replenished by the player [tapping](#tap) hit circles, following sliders and slider ticks, and spinning spinners.
+For osu!, the bar is replenished by the player [tapping](#tap) hit circles, following sliders and slider ticks, and spinning spinners.
 The more accurate the tapping, the bigger the boost.
 The player also receives larger boosts if he achieves a [katu](#katu) or an [geki](#geki) at the end of a combo.

 For osu!catch, this can be done by catching fruit and drops.